Know “The REAL DEAL”

 Possible scenario: Multiple Offers

-3. Amounts & Dates of the Deposit
+3. Amounts & Dates Of The Deposit

 The deposit is due at the time the Agreement of Purchase and Sale is fully signed and accepted and is typically 1-2% of purchase price or more.
 The buyer’s agent may include a copy of the cheque when the offer is submitted electronically.
 The deposit will need to be delivered to the listing brokerage, in the agreed upon manner, once the offer is executed by both parties.
 The deposit is typically held in the Listing Brokerage’s trust account, so the cheque should be made payable to the Listing Brokerage, unless otherwise specified.
 If a buyer is unable to meet or fulfill a condition as outlined in the offers a mutually agreeable release must be executed by all parties before any funds can be released.

-4. Offer to Purchase Accepted
+4. Offer To Purchase Accepted

 An offer is considered ‘accepted’ once the buyer and seller come to an agreement, both parties sign the offer, and acceptance is conveyed.
 This creates binding and enforceable obligations of the buyer and seller.